movq/openbsd/gnu/llvm/llvm/docs/Passes.rst

 This pass, only available in ``opt``, prints the control flow graph into a ``.dot`` graph.
 This graph can then be processed with the :program:`dot` tool to convert it to postscript or some other suitable format.
-Additionally the ``-cfg-func-name=<substring>`` option can be used to filter the functions that are printed.
-All functions that contain the specified substring will be printed.

 ``-dot-cfg-only``: Print CFG of function to "dot" file (with no function bodies)
 --------------------------------------------------------------------------------